Accessibility is a term commonly used in relation to website design.

 - Select Edit/Create for Accessibility Content on the page you would like to add it to.
 The below example is using page 1.

-It is important to review this content and ensure it is presented in a way that parallels the full version of the publication.
+It is important to review this content and ensure it is presented in a way that parallels the full version of the document.

 In addition to the content of the pages, accessibility content can be added to more information boxes.
 More information content will display after the page content.
 The order of the more information box content can be managed by assigning an order number to each more information box.